vanessap81/burger-queen-api/README.md

 There must be an authorization header, type Bearer with the generated token, or an `401` code will be returned.

-When fields are sent in the request, and the token is of an authenticated user, the response should be:
+When fields are sent in the request, and the token is of an authenticated user, the response should be a code `201`.

 <img src='./assets/POST ORDERS RESP.png'>